creativemindsplugins/cm-header-footer-script-loader/readme.md

 * Change as many JS scripts and CSS styles as you need
 * Choose what scripts will be loaded on header or footer
 * Define scripts to load on all posts and pages
-* Define scripts to load on specific posts or pages
+* Define scripts to load on specific post types

 </details>